Miss Guatemala 2010

-The Miss Guatemala 2010 pageant was held on April 25, 2010 at Auditorio Nacional in the capital city Guatemala City, Guatemala.
+The Miss Guatemala 2010 pageant was held on April 25, 2010, at Auditorio Nacional in the capital city Guatemala City, Guatemala.
 This year only 14 candidates were competing for the national crown.
 The chosen winner represented Guatemala at the Miss Universe 2010 and at Miss Continente Americano 2010.
 The winner of best national costume, the costume was use in Miss Universe 2010.
 Miss World Guatemala represented Guatemala at the Miss World 2010.
 Miss Guatemala Internacional represented Guatemala at the Miss International 2010.
 The Semifinalist entered Miss Intercontinental 2010, Top Model of the World 2010 and Reina Hispanoamericana 2010.

-The winner of Miss Guatemala 2010 could not enter Miss Universe 2010 because she had an accident.
+The winner of Miss Guatemala 2010, Alejandra Barillas, could not enter Miss Universe 2010 because she injured her left foot in an accident.
 Miss Guatemala Internacional, Jessica Scheel took her spot and placed Guatemala in the Top 10 after 26 years without placing in the semifinals.
-One of the semifinalist took her spot in Miss International 2010.
+One of the semifinalist took Barillas' spot in Miss International 2010.
 Miss Guatemala 2010 would enter Miss Universe 2011 without re-entering the pageant.